 It’s impossible to be in a close relationship with someone and to agree about everything all the time.
 Conflict is unavoidable, and learning to deal with it well improves relationships.

-When you reflect on the other person and understand their point of view, it can help to diffuse any tension.
-When you let them know that you understand where they are coming from and believe their intentions are good, they are less likely to be defensive and dig deeper into their opposition.
+When you reflect on his comments and understand his point of view, it can help to defuse any tension.
+When you let him know that you understand where he is coming from and believe his intentions are good, he is less likely to be defensive and dig deeper into his opposition.

 For example, you could say.
 “You’re right.
-I did overreact last week, but I don’t think I’m doing that now because…”
+I did overreact last week, but that’s not what’s happening now because…”

-Rather than criticize or blame, you can just simply state your position.
-If they don’t accept your perspective, you may be able to agree to disagree.
+It’s simple: all you have to say is, “It still bothers me that you said that.”
+You don’t have to criticize or blame.
+Just state your position.
+If he doesn’t accept your perspective, you may be able to agree to disagree.

 At least you are having an honest, open discussion of your difference of opinion without any manipulation.
-You can compromise, you can disagree and let everyone think it over, or you can walk away.
+You can compromise, you can agree to disagree and see if it blows over, or you can consider whether this relationship is really working for you.

-You have the power to choose how to handle these situations.
+You have the power to choose whether or not to agree to what someone else wants from you.
+Nobody can take advantage of you without your consent.
 When you know you can’t be manipulated, you will feel you have more power over your life.
 This can improve your confidence and self-respect.

 If you are experiencing physical or emotional abuse, you will need more help than this article.
 If you aren’t sure if this is an issue for you, check out the National Domestic Violence Hotline.